dotnet/runtime/docs/coreclr/botr/clr-abi.md

 TODO: describe ARM64 tail call convention.

+On Linux/x86 the profiling hooks are declared with the ```__cdecl``` attribute.
+In cdecl (which stands for C declaration), subroutine arguments are passed on the stack.
+Integer values and memory addresses are returned in the EAX register, floating point values in the ST0 x87 register.
+Registers EAX, ECX, and EDX are caller-saved, and the rest are callee-saved.
+The x87 floating point registers ST0 to ST7 must be empty (popped or freed) when calling a new function, and ST1 to ST7 must be empty on exiting a function.
+ST0 must also be empty when not used for returning a value.
+Returned values of managed-code are formed before the leave/tailcall profiling hooks, so they should be saved in these hooks and restored on returning from them.
+The instruction ```ret``` for assembler implementations of profiling hooks should be without a parameter.

 JIT32 only generates one epilog (and causes all returns to branch to it) when there are profiler hooks.

 # Synchronized Methods